ZhengmaoYe/ZhengmaoYe/README.md

 👋 Hi, I'm Zhengmao(Icarus) Ye,a passionate Graduate Student who is seeking an Internship or Entry Level job.
 I'm currently enrolled in Master of Science:Business Analytics program and expect to graduate in 06/2023.
 I'm analytical minded as demonstrated by advanced college coursework in programming and data analytics.

-**This website is where I store most of the projects I have done and Interesting Python codes I discovered.
+**I store most of the projects I have done and Interesting Python codes I discovered here.
 Hopefully You will find them useful**

 [![ZhengmaoYe's github stats](https://github-readme-stats.vercel.app/api?username=ZhengmaoYe)](https://github.com/ZhengmaoYe/github-readme-stats)